kartikvd24/Pipe-Blockage-Detection-Bot-with-Locating-Tracking/README.md

 # Pipe Blockage Detection Bot with Locating & Tracking

 This project is a real-time pipe blockage detection system using an ESP32-CAM module and YOLOv8 model with OpenCV.
 The bot can navigate inside pipelines, detect blockages using a trained object detection model, and send the live stream over Wi-Fi.
 The stream is processed on a local machine for real-time detection.
+Thins project integrates the hardware with the ML model in which we have used Supervised learning as the datasets for yolov8 were used.its not a conventional Edge AI project but can be categorized as such due to the implementation.

 ## 📸 Project Media